 - Pain and Konan: The original duo that led the organization based on mutual trust.

-Who is the true leader of Akatsuki?
+Who is the true leader of the Akatsuki?

-At first glance, Pain (Nagato) is presented as the leader of Akatsuki.
-He acts as the central figure of the organization, commanding its operations and using his ideology of "peace through pain" to justify his actions.
+At first glance, Pain (Nagato) is presented as the leader of the Akatsuki.
+He acts as the central figure of the organization, commanding its operations and using his ideology of “peace through pain” to justify his actions.
 With the power of the Rinnegan and the ability to control multiple bodies, Pain is feared and respected by the other members, and his words are seen as law within the organization.

-However, as the story progresses, it is revealed that Obito Uchiha — acting under the disguise of Tobi — is the true mastermind behind Akatsuki.
+However, as the story progresses, it is revealed that Obito Uchiha — acting under the disguise of Tobi — is the true mentor behind the Akatsuki.
 Obito initially presents himself as a playful and harmless character, but behind this facade, he manipulates Pain and the other members to achieve his own goals.
-He inherited Madara Uchiha's plans and used Akatsuki as a means to realize them.
+He inherited Madara Uchiha’s plans and used the Akatsuki as a means to realize them.
 Thus, while Nagato was the public leader, Obito remained in the shadows, pulling the strings in secret.